 We could spend hours reviewing user experience (UX) on websites.
 Regularly review UX tools to understand how your school website is functioning.
 We recommend SEMRush, HubSpot Website Grader, SEOptimer, and Google Page Speed tools.

 Website lead optimization should include testing lead forms.
 The amount of information you require a potential student to give affects the conversion rate.
 If all forms are the same across the website, consider adjusting the number of input fields required to submit them.
 Experiment with buyer journey, sales funnel position and intent.
 Perhaps the homepage form converts best with five required fields and the degree program pages convert higher with eight required fields.

 • Post blog articles highlighting the value of higher learning like how the skills in your programs help secure a job in the industry, lead to a better financial future, or shine the spotlight on a successful graduate.

 • Partner with industry experts/instructors/professors/thought leaders on articles describing exciting things going on in the industries your school’s graduates are joining.

 • Publish research on topics pertaining to your academic programs.

 • Incorporate site bots for aiding navigation and answering standard prospect questions.

 Social distancing is changing the ways schools interact with prospective students.
 Many admissions teams are embracing virtual tools to show off all programs offered.
 Consider Zoom, Skype, Facebook Live, or Facetime options in place of hosting traditional on-campus tours.
-Virtual open houses cost a fraction to organize, to staff, and put into place.
+Virtual open houses cost a fraction to organize, staff, and put into place.
 Plus, potential students can “visit” your school from anywhere in the world, expanding edu lead gen.